SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 ==Proposed: WANN as starting point, then run normal training on the network==

+Also allows for much easier training as the structure generally has a lot less nodes as it is specialized for a certain task.

 Analogous to how animals learn.

 Can also copy WANN network, and individually train, then use them in collections for different input values?

 ## So?